 The problem comes when the glands are producing too much oil.
 That’s when your face looks “greasy.”
-The oil mixes with dead skin cells, clogs the pores, and disrupts the natural skin-shedding cycle.
+The oil mixes with dead skin cells.
+It then clogs the pores and disrupts the natural skin-shedding cycle.
 The excess oil also traps in bacteria and other irritants that inflame the skin.

-- Hormonal Changes: Androgen are the hormones mostly responsible for oil production.
-When they fluctuate, oil production increases, such as during puberty, just before menstruation, during pregnancy and during menopause.
+Could it be your hormones?
+Androgens affect insulin levels, bone health, sexual health, and a lot more.
+However, these hormones are also mainly responsible for oil production.
+When they fluctuate, oil production increases, such as during puberty, just before menstruation, during pregnancy, and during menopause.

-- Failure to Moisturize: It may be counterintuitive, but oily skin needs moisturizing.
-When your skin is not receiving enough hydration, the glands kick in.
+It may be counterintuitive, but oily skin needs moisturizing.
+When your skin is not receiving enough hydration, the glands kick in to compensate.

-- Poor Diet: A diet high in carbohydrates, such as white bread, white rice and sugar, may lead to high levels of insulin, which in turn can elevates oil production.
+A diet high in carbohydrates, such as white bread, white rice, and sugar, may lead to high levels of insulin, which in turn can elevate oil production.